 TCU Collaborative Piano Request Form

-Generally, complete requests (including any scores) must be received 2 months in advance of any public performance, or 3 weeks in advance of non-public collaborations, such as only lessons.
-You are encouraged to submit this form as soon as possible, since pianist resources are limited, and assignments will begin immediately to allow for maximum partnership time once the semester begins.
+Generally, complete requests (including any scores) must be received two months in advance of any public performance or three weeks in advance of non-public collaborations, such as only lessons.
+You are encouraged to submit this form as soon as possible since pianist resources are limited, and assignments will begin immediately to allow for maximum partnership time once the semester begins.
 While you may initially submit incomplete requests, all required fields must be filled in by the deadlines noted above.

-In keeping with previous TCU SOM policy, budgetary constraints allow for TCU-subsidized pianists (faculty, staff, student Graduate Assistants [GAs], and staff pianists) to be available for music majors.
-Non-majors, minors, or Musical Theater students will be offered TCU-subsidized pianists only if the resources are available once all music majors’ needs have been met.
-Students who cannot be covered by TCU-paid accompanying services will be provided a list of TCU-approved freelance collaborative pianists for private arrangements.
+In keeping with previous TCU SOM policy, budgetary constraints allow for TCU-subsidized pianists (faculty, student Teaching Assistants [TAs], and staff pianists) to be available for music majors.
+Non-majors, minors, or musical theater students are not eligible for TCU School of Music-subsidized pianists.
+Students who cannot be covered by TCU-paid accompanying services will be provided with a list of TCU-approved freelance collaborative pianists for private arrangements.

 IMPORTANT BASIC GUIDELINES:

-- Please provide music (score/PDF) to the pianist, if needed, no later than 2 months in advance of any recital/performance, or 3 weeks in advance of rehearsals/lessons (no public performance).
-Earlier is always better, and late score submissions may result, at the pianist’s discretion, in the refusal of service.
+2. Please provide music (score/PDF) to the pianist, if needed, no later than two months in advance of any recital/performance or three weeks in advance of rehearsals/lessons (no public performance).
+Earlier is always better, and late score submissions may result, at the discretion of the Piano Division, in the refusal of service.
 It is the studio teacher’s/student’s responsibility to double-check with their pianist to make sure they have all the music they will need.

-- Graduate Assistant (GA) pianists typically have a maximum of 8 weekly playing hours in total, distributed among various studios/ensembles; AD students typically have 4.
+3. Teaching Assistant (TA) pianists typically have a maximum of 9-10 weekly playing hours in total, distributed among various studios/ensembles; AD students typically have 4.
 They will be assigned based on a variety of factors, including previous experience and availability.
-Please note that an hour of assistantship/AD playing should not entail more than 30-min of repertoire, and a 2-hour assistantship should include up to 1 hour of music.
+Please note that an hour of assistantship/AD playing should not entail more than 30 minutes of repertoire, and a 2-hour assistantship should include up to 1 hour of music.
 This rule allows our pianists the time to learn the repertoire properly and apply it in both rehearsal and lesson in any given week.
-This rule does not apply, necessarily, to staff pianists and/or Drs.
-Bukhman and Kao.
+In any case, a TA pianist is not expected to spend more time than their assistantship indicates per partner per week.

-- Student GAs/ADs typically have similar commitments as voice/instrumental students, which means their own recitals/juries during the regular seasons.
+4. Student TAs/ADs typically have similar commitments as voice/instrumental students, which means their own recitals/juries during the regular seasons.
 Please consider that when planning your work with them.
 Please avoid waiting until the middle or end of a semester to begin utilizing your pianist and expect that they “make up” their previously unused hours.
-While the beginning of the semester is typically “slow”, do be in touch with your pianist as soon as possible to create a fair and workable semester plan.
+While the beginning of the semester is typically “slow,” be in touch with your pianist as soon as possible to create a fair and workable semester plan.
 Pianists may not be asked to play more than their weekly hourly quotas at any point in the semester.

-- Realizing the difficult nature of human-human collaboration, to include the problem of mutual scheduling, you are encouraged to work with your pianist amicably to reach a fair and reasonable solution for both your student/ensemble and the pianist.
-In cases where an understanding cannot be reached, or there are any problems with your pianist’s preparation, attitude, or lack of communication, please contact Dr. Bukhman.
+7. Realizing the complex nature of human-to-human collaboration, including the problem of mutual scheduling, you are encouraged to work with your pianist amicably to reach a fair and reasonable solution for both your student/ensemble and the pianist.
+In cases where an understanding cannot be reached or there are any problems with your pianist’s preparation, attitude, or lack of communication, please contact Dr. Bukhman.
 Please document in writing any initial agreements with your pianist/s for future reference.

 While pianist assignments will be made based on first-come-first-served incoming requests, the following order of prioritization must also be utilized to ensure coverage for essential SOM activities: